• ECTC Portal

 Join us to discuss this essential subject with Dr. Amittia Parker, Ph.D., M.S.W., M.P.A. of the Center for Child and Human Development at Georgetown University.

 To reframe the narrative on Black maternal mental health, we must center the voices and experiences of Black mothers, their strengths, supports, and solutions.
-This session will enable participants to think about what they have learned about promoting mental health and wellness and the extent to which what we know, do, and are planning to do is serving Black mothers, specifically.
-A research poem will be shared to tell a story of some Black mothers’ experiences with their mental health and different supports across contexts.
-This experience will inspire critical self-reflection and action to enhance existing supports.
+This session enabled participants to think about what they have learned about promoting mental health and wellness and the extent to which what we know, do, and are planning to do is serving Black mothers, specifically.
+A research poem was shared to tell a story of some Black mothers’ experiences with their mental health and different supports across contexts.
+This experience inspired critical self-reflection and action to enhance existing supports.

 This webinar is for all of those working in the perinatal period as well as children birth to 5 and their families.